 OK, so it’s a long name, but it’s fitting: You take a bunch of shirts or boxers from dad’s closet and chop them up, then put them back together to make a great pair kid shorts.
-I should have posted this eons ago, but honestly I just plain forgot about it *facepalm*.
-Sometimes that just happens around here.
-You know what made me think of it?
-The fact that he’s wearing them, today, in Florida (we’re here on our annual family vacay).
+Elliot has been wearing the heck out of these shorts (he’s even wearing these, today, in Florida, where we are currently on our annual family vacay)!
 He loves these shorts, mostly because everything in them used to be his daddy’s.
 Plus they’re supercomfy.
 Double yay.

 Then you turn them into cute shorts! (or pants!)